Professor

 College of Science and Engineering

-Sam Drake's research focuses on Electromagnetic Systems Spectrum Security.
-Spectrum security is about ensuring that information transmitted by electromagnetic waves is received by the intended recipients uncorrupted.
-It also concerned with detection, identification and localisation of electromagnetic transmitters.
+Sam Drake's research focuses on Electromagnetic Systems Spectrum Security, a critical area concerning the integrity of information transmitted via electromagnetic waves to ensure it reaches the intended recipients uncorrupted.
+This field also encompasses the detection, identification, and localisation of electromagnetic transmitters.

-Sam Drake completed his Bachelor of Science degree with first class honours at the University of Melbourne.
-His honours thesis was a study of chaos in the special relativistic dynamics.
-Soon after the commencement of his PhD Sam transferred to the Mathematical Physics Group at the University of Adelaide.
-Sam’s PhD thesis was on axisymmetric space-times in general relativity.
-Upon completion of his PhD Sam took a post-doctoral position at the University of Padua in Italy studying the formation of non-Keplerian disks about rotating dense stars.
+Holding a Bachelor of Science degree with first class honours from the University of Melbourne, where his honours thesis explored chaos in the special relativistic dynamics, Sam began his PhD journey at the same institution.
+However, he soon transferred to the Mathematical Physics Group at the University of Adelaide, dedicating his PhD thesis to the study of axisymmetric space-times in general relativity.
+Upon completing his PhD, Sam ventured to Italy for a post-doctoral position at the University of Padua, focusing on the formation of non-Keplerian disks around rotating dense stars.

-Following the completion of post-doctoral research Sam took up a position as research scientist in the Australian public service.
-In this role Sam has represented Australia as a subject matter expert in government-to-government collaborations with Canada, New Zealand, the United Kingdom and the United States of America.
-Sam has worked with Raytheon and Boeing to develop electromagnetic security systems for Australian fighter jets.
+Transitioning from academia, Sam assumed a role as a research scientist within the Australian public service, where he has represented Australia as a subject matter expert in electromagnetic systems spectrum security in government-to-government collaborations with Canada, New Zealand, the United Kingdom, and the United States of America.
+His collaborations with Raytheon and Boeing have been instrumental in developing advanced electromagnetic security systems for Australian fighter jets.

 Sam Drake's primary role is to develop a centre of expertise in Electromagnetic systems and security.
 The centre will be recognised as a world class institute for research and training of Spectrum Security professionals.
 I will be working closely with the Australian government and Australian industries to develop leading edge electromagnetic systems and security.